rashrey2308/i_am_rich_app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a companion projectstarting point for a Flutter application with respect to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)

 A few resources to get you started if this is your first Flutter project: